onierstrasz/onierstrasz.github.io/_pages/draftMindTheGap.md

 [![Exploring Lifeware test runs](/assets/images/bat50/lifeware/1-cluster-view.png)](/assets/images/bat50/lifeware/1-cluster-view.png)

-Here we highlight in red tasks that took longer for the same worker than an earlier task.
+Here we highlight in red those tasks that took longer for the same worker than an earlier task.
 This tells us that there are scheduling issues, and not just with the slowest workers.

 [![Highlighting slower tasks](/assets/images/bat50/lifeware/2-clusters-slow-tasks-highlighted.png)](/assets/images/bat50/lifeware/2-clusters-slow-tasks-highlighted.png)